NightJar/silverstripe-joson/README.md

 //update the description on painting 24.
 ArtAPI::set('Artists.UpdateInfo', 24, [
 	'shortDesc' =>
-		'One of his most famous paintings, van Gogh's'.
+		'One of his most famous paintings, van Gogh\'s'.
 		'Cafe Terrace at Night was painted mid 1888 in France.'
 ]);